-Well, I do tell myself that there are possibly plenty of the same plants outside the garden.
+Well, I do tell myself that there are possibly plenty of the same plants outside that garden.

-Another common wild flower I find is Wood Avens or Herb Bennet (Geum urbanum) with small, 5-petalled, yellow flowers and “small round fruit-heads where each small fruit in the head has a single seeded ovary with a long hooked style protected by the stigma.
-When a fruit is ripe, the stigma drops off the style revealing the strong hook”
+Another very common wild flower I find is Wood Avens or Herb Bennet which has the scientific name of Geum urbanum.
+It has small, 5-petalled, yellow flowers and “small round fruit-heads where each small fruit in the head has a single seeded ovary with a long hooked style protected by the stigma.
+When a fruit is ripe, the stigma drops off the style revealing the strong hook” .

-The seeds are dispersed on coats such as those of a dog or cat and also by us on our socks or trousers when we try to remove them.
-It is also called the hitch-hiking technique!
+The seeds are dispersed similarly as the Enchanter’s-nightshade written about above, on coats such as those of a dog or cat or even on our socks or trouser.
+This is called the hitch-hiking technique!